Skip to main content

 4.

-In a recent survey, 115 students reported whether they liked their potatoes Mashed, French-fried, or Twice-baked.
-53 liked them mashed, 51 liked French fried, and 70 liked twice baked potatoes.
-Additionally, 22 students liked both mashed and fried potatoes, 33 liked French fries and twice baked potatoes, 36 liked mashed and baked, and 16 liked all three styles.
+In a recent survey, 115 students reported whether they liked their potatoes mashed, French-fried, or twice-baked.
+53 liked them mashed, 51 liked French fries, and 70 liked twice baked potatoes.
+Additionally, 22 students liked both mashed and French-fried potatoes, 33 liked French fries and twice baked potatoes, 36 liked mashed and baked, and 16 liked all three styles.
 How many students hate potatoes?
 Explain why your answer is correct.

 5.